-In general, the term “mobile wallet” (also referred to as “digital wallet,” “wallet passes” or “wallet card” or “mobile wallet passes”), describes content or information in the form of a wallet item or pass stored in the Apple Wallet or Android Pay apps.
+In general, the term “mobile wallet” (also referred to as “digital wallet,” “wallet passes” or “wallet card” or “mobile wallet passes”), describes content or information in the form of a wallet item or pass stored in the Apple Wallet or Google Pay (formerly Android Pay / Google Wallet) apps.
 Think of it as the digital equivalent of all the everyday things included in a physical wallet like loyalty cards, coupons, business cards, tickets, credit cards and more.

 Mobile wallets are rarely forgotten because they're stored on your consumer’s phone.
 How many times have you gone to a store and forgotten the coupon you were saving or the loyalty card you just signed up for?
 They are also very effective and efficient for a business because a wallet pass can be easily created, managed and updated, allowing a business to significantly reduce the cost of a traditional (physical) card program by 10x-25x.

 Apple Wallet and and Google Pay, the two main mobile wallet platforms, are often referred to as mobile payment platforms.
 Both companies have made significant investments in their ecosystems over the past several years, most recently adding the ability to transact a payment using your phone.

 Apple Wallet and Google Pay act as central repository, a go-to destination for any shopping needs.
 While there are a some differences between them — such as the types of passes that can be created in each platform and how notifications are managed — both offer similar capabilities: the ability to store credit cards to make mobile payments and the ability to store non-payment items such as digital (movie/event) tickets, mobile loyalty cards, boarding passes and more.